For DiDi Global Inc. [DIDI], Analyst sees a rise to $25. What next?

 Investors who purchased the Company’s shares pursuant and/or traceable to the Company’s initial public offering conducted in June 2021 (the “IPO”), or between June 30, 2021 and July 21, 2021, inclusive (the “Class Period”), are encouraged to contact the firm before September 7, 2021.

+DiDi Global Inc. represents 4.90 billion in outstanding shares, while the company has a total market value of $37.38 billion with the latest information.
+DIDI stock price has been found in the range of $7.24 to $7.83.

-The market cap for DIDI stock reached $38.60 billion, with 4.90 billion shares outstanding.
-Compared to the average trading volume of 18.63M shares, DIDI reached a trading volume of 30216493 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 19.05M shares, DIDI reached a trading volume of 29275583 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about DiDi Global Inc. [DIDI]:
+Here is what top equities market gurus are saying about DiDi Global Inc. [DIDI]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for DIDI shares is $25.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on DIDI stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.